cloudfoundry/docs-cfcr/docs/installing/gcp/deploying-bosh-gcp.md

 		!!! note
 			Subsequent runs of `deploy_bosh` will use `creds.yml` and `state.json` to apply changes to the BOSH environment.

-After deploying the BOSH Director, continue to the [Configure IaaS Routing for GCP](routing-gcp/) topic.
+If you plan to use IaaS routing for Kubo, continue to [Configure IaaS Routing for GCP](routing-gcp/).

+If you have configured Cloud Foundry routing, continue to [Deploying Kubo](../deploying-kubo/).